Yuliia-Vogel/Python-WEB_team-project_deploy/README.md

 ```
 You'll receive your unique key, please add it as SECRET_KEY in the .env file.

+** You can use specially prepared Cloudinary account, please use credentials for Cloudinery which are in .env.example file (you need only clear the part "should_be_left_" and clear quotation marks).
+** In order to use your own Cloudinary account, you can register on https://cloudinary.com/
+Save your credentials (CLOUD_NAME, API_KEY and API_SECRET) and use it in the .env file.

 6) Apply migration of data to database:
 ```
 poetry run python src/manage.py migrate